10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 7. TaskBoard

-TaskBoard is a basic method of task management that emphasizes ease of use and core functionality.
-Self-hosted, yes, but significantly less complicated to set up than the alternatives.
-There is support for basic user management and a little bit of configurability.
+TaskBoard is an essential method of task management that emphasizes ease of use and core functionality.
+It is self-hosted, yes, but significantly less complicated to set up than the alternatives.
+It supports basic user management and a little bit of configurability.

 One of the best features of being a straightforward choice is that it requires no third-party components.
 You can still try it or head over to its GitHub page to lend a hand, but updates have ceased because of a lack of maintainers.